Getting kids to pack a lunch isn’t as hard as you might think, and it’ll help save you considerable hassle.

 Cora recommends giving children a voice in their lunch and mealtimes as soon as you can carry on a conversation.
 Get ready for some (pretty funny and cute) opinions!

 Getting your kids into the routine of selecting their food can start even as you’re buying your supplies, according to Cora.
-“Take your kids grocery shopping with you and let them pick out healthy snacks,” she says.
+“Take your kids grocery shopping with you and let them pick out healthy snacks,” she says (in the time of coronavirus, maybe you sit together at the laptop and put in an online order).
 “Then add your choices for a healthy lunch.
 This makes them more invested and more excited about eating their lunch.
 It is fun to make it a ritual to go lunch box shopping to get their opinion.”
+(Again, you can easily buy lunch boxes online.)

 The key to not going nuts after soliciting a number of opinions (and of course making sure that your fridge is stocked with food you want to eat, too) is making some smart decisions that will keep everybody happy.